dotnet/aspnetcore/docs/ReferenceResolution.md

 ## Important files

 * [eng/Baseline.xml](/eng/Baseline.xml) - this contains the 'baseline' of the latest servicing release for this branch.
-It should be modified and used to update the generated file, Baseline.Designer.props.
+  It should be modified and used to update the generated file, [eng/Baseline.Designer.props](eng/Baseline.Designer.props).
 * [eng/Dependencies.props](/eng/Dependencies.props) - contains a list of all package references that might be used in the repo.
 * [eng/ProjectReferences.props](/eng/ProjectReferences.props) - lists which assemblies or packages might be available to be referenced as a local project.
 * [eng/Versions.props](/eng/Versions.props) - contains a list of versions which may be updated by automation.
 This is used by MSBuild to restore and build.
-* [eng/Version.Details.xml](/eng/Version.Details.xml) - used by automation to update dependencies variables in other files.
+* [eng/Version.Details.xml](/eng/Version.Details.xml) - used by automation to update dependency variables in [eng/Versions.props](/eng/Versions.props) and, for SDKs and `msbuild` toolsets, [global.json](global.json).

 ## Example: adding a new project